codacy/docs/docs/repositories/files.md

 # Files page

-The **Files page** displays the current code quality information for each analyzed file in your [active repository branches](../repositories-configure/managing-branches.md).
+The **Files page** displays the current code quality information for each analyzed file in your [enabled repository branches](../repositories-configure/managing-branches.md).

 By default, the page lists the files on the main branch of your repository but if you have [more than one branch enabled](../repositories-configure/managing-branches.md) you can use the drop-down list at the top of the page to display files on other branches.